gbin/DonglePi/README.md

 On the software side, it exposes APIs that are compatible with the ones used by the raspberry pi like [GPIO](https://pypi.python.org/pypi/RPi.GPIO/) and [smbus](http://www.raspberry-projects.com/pi/programming-in-python/i2c-programming-in-python/using-the-i2c-interface-2) under python.

+## Why ?

+With DonglePi:
+- you can use your PC or Mac to directly develop & debug your RPi embedded applications (with an IDE for example)
+- you can use devices made for the Raspberry Pi ecosystem on your PC

+DonglePi can also be used to easily setup students for an embedded development course in a preexisting computer lab.

 ## Current Status

 It is a prototype working on a breadboard.
 The goal is to make a PCB like the one above.

 On the software side:
-GPIOs are working.
+- GPIOs are working.
-I2C is working.
+- I2C is working.
-SPI is almost done.
+- SPI is almost done.
-PWM needs to be done.
+- PWM needs to be done.

 ## Hardware

-It can be plugged to any USB2 port.
+It can be plugged on any USB2 port.

 You can build a prototype on a breadboard using an Atmel SAMD21 development board.
 I recommend [this one](http://www.ebay.com/itm/131296219501?_trksid=p2060778.m2749.l2649&var=430589049056&ssPageName=STRK%3AMEBIDX%3AIT)